burner927292/Cheatsheet/README.md

   docker inspect guacamole guac-mysql guacd --format='{{ json .NetworkSettings.Networks }}' | jq <-- this is how you inspect all of the containers cleanly

+autorestarting in docker:
+docker run -d --restart=unless-stopped <image_name>: Recommended for most services; respects manual stops but restarts on reboot. docker run -d --restart=always <image_name>: Forces the container to restart on reboot and after every exit, even if manually stopped. docker run -d --restart=on-failure <image_name>: Restarts only if the container exits with a non-zero code.